Postpartum Anxiety & OCD Therapist in Portland, OR

 You want to be able to sleep, enjoy motherhood and get help.
-But constant worries and scary thoughts keep popping up in your mind.
-What do they mean?
-Is something bad going to happen?
+But constant worries and Intrusive Thoughts keep popping up in your mind.
+Am I a bad mom?
 Is something bad going to happen to the baby?

-Lots of moms suffer in silence because of fear of being judged, or called “a bad mom” or “crazy”.
-But none of that is further from the truth.
+Many moms experience Postpartum OCD after childbirth, but they suffer in silence because of fear of being judged, or called “a bad mom” or “crazy”.
+But none of that is farther from the truth.
 You care about your baby, your family and want nothing bad to happen.

-The first step towards your healing is reaching out for professional help.
+The first step towards your healing is reaching out to a Perinatal Mental Health Therapist in Portland.
 I can help with that.

-I help moms let go of constant worries and feel confident.
-In therapy, we will learn about Intrusive Thoughts: what they are, what they mean, why they happen and how to handle them.
+I help moms let go of constant worries and feel confident after birth.
+Postpartum Anxiety & OCD Therapy in Portland can help you learn about Intrusive Thoughts: what they are, what they mean, why they happen and how to handle them.
 We will learn that they are not dangerous.

-Maternal OCD is often misunderstood and under-diagnosed and can leave mothers suffering in silence and alone.
+Postpartum OCD is one of the most misunderstood Perinatal Mental Health conditions.
+It is often under-diagnosed and can leave mothers suffering in silence and alone.

-OCD is treatable and Cognitive Behavioral Therapy is an effective treatment for OCD.
+OCD is treatable and responds well to evidenced-based treatments such as Cognitive Behavioral Therapy (CBT) combined with Exposure-Based Strategies (ERP) adapted specifically for the Perinatal Period.
 The first step is to schedule a phone call so that we can get you on your healing journey.
 Reach out!

 Get Started with a 15-Minute Consultation